mand0002/mand0002/README.md

-- 👋 Hi, I’m @mand0002
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning how to code correctly using tools besides just notepad.
-- 💞️ I’m looking to collaborate on cool projects in the future.
-- 📫 How to reach me ?

 <!---
 mand0002/mand0002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.